windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 ### Reset your instance

 Windmill stores all of its state in PostgreSQL and it is enough to reset the database to reset the instance.
-Hence, in the setup above, to reset your Windmill instance, it is enough to reset the PostgreSQL volumes. run:
+Hence, in the setup above, to reset your Windmill instance, it is enough to reset the PostgreSQL volumes.
+Run:

 ```
 docker-compose down --volumes